 The first known application of single-tandem landing gear was on the Short Bomber, produced between 1915 and 1917, with a total of 83 units constructed.
 In this aircraft, the left and right wheel pairs were connected to a common frame fixed to the airframe, and bearing some similarity to a four-wheeled cart under the airframe.
 This early arrangement set the stage for further innovations.

-A much more advanced example came with the Junkers G.38 passenger transport, also built under license in Japan as the Ki-20 bomber.
+A more advanced example came with the Junkers G.38 passenger transport, also built under license in Japan as the Ki-20 bomber.
 At the time, it was the largest production aircraft globally, boasting a maximum takeoff weight (MTOW) of 21,250 kilograms.
 The tandem gear, which remained extended in flight, had reduced frontal area benefiting the aircraft’s aerodynamic efficiency.
 Some variants even incorporated aerodynamic fairings.
 Vertical loads were supported by a spring/damper mechanism connected to the wing, while lateral and longitudinal stability was managed by a lateral strut to the fuselage.

 The Gap in Usage During the War Years